Mikael Antonsson: Club career

 In 2011, Antonsson moved to Bologna in the Italian Serie A on a free transfer before wrapping up his career in Copenhagen between 2014 and his retirement in 2018.

+In 2024 Antonsson announced that he will make a comeback by playing for the Swedish tier 4 football club AIK Atlas.

 International career

 Antonsson won 28 caps between 2004 and 2015 and represented Sweden at UEFA Euro 2012.